Legia Warsaw: Club identity and supporters

-As regards their political sentiments, the supporters of Legia tend to be more right wing.
-During communist times, in particular during the 1980s, Legia fans showed their patriotic. nationalist and strongly anti-communistic views.
+Politically, the supporters of Legia tend to be more right wing.
+During communist times, in particular during the 1980s, Legia fans showed their patriotic, nationalist and strongly anti-communistic views.
 Today, the fans actively participate in annual commemorations of the Warsaw Uprising and Polish Independence Day.
-Legia fans are also vocal with their views on domestic issues, e.g. their conflict with former Polish Prime Minister Donald Tusk, as well as on international politics, e.g. by way of displaying banners reading "Kosovo is Serbian" at the stadium.
-On 22 October 2014, when Legia played with the Ukrainian Metalists they displayed a banner with the names Lwów (Lviv) and Wilno (Vilnius) along with the coat of arms of Rzeczpospolita and flag of Poland on background, what led to negative reactions.
+Legia fans are also vocal with their views on domestic issues, e.g. their conflict with the Polish Prime Minister Donald Tusk, as well as on international politics, e.g. by way of displaying banners reading "Kosovo is Serbian" at the stadium.
+On 22 October 2014, when Legia played against the Ukrainian club Metalist Kharkiv they displayed a banner with the names Lwów (Lviv) and Wilno (Vilnius) along with the flag and a prewar coat of arms of Poland on the background, which led to negative reactions.
 On 19 August 2015, in Lviv and Kyiv, where Legia played with Zorya, clashes between Ukrainian and Polish fans occurred.
+On 9 April 2022, during an away match against Lech Poznań, Legia fans displayed a banner with an image of Putin hanging from a noose in a Spartak Moscow shirt.
+In May 2024, Legia Warsaw supporters held up a banner criticising Warsaw’s mayor Rafał Trzaskowski, whom they condemned for restricting religious symbols in public offices.
+In October 2024, Legia supporters held up a banner reading "We don’t want Berlin, Lampedusa, France here – zero tolerance for migrants!".

+In July 2024, Legia Warsaw ultras unveiled a banner before a league match against Zagłębie Lubin, displaying the phrase "Refugees Welcome" alongside violent and xenophobic imagery.
+The banner depicted two men armed with a baseball bat and hammer, and a woman holding a pig’s head, interpreted as a hostile parody of pro-refugee slogans and a rejection of EU migration policy.

+Relations with other clubs

 Domestically, Legia Warsaw supporters maintain friendly relations with fans of Radomiak Radom, Zagłębie Sosnowiec and Olimpia Elbląg.
 Internationally, Legia supporters maintain friendly relations with fans of ADO Den Haag and Juventus.
 Their domestic rivals include almost all the other Polish teams that play at the domestic top-tier league level.
 Warsaw clubs, Polonia Warsaw, KS Warszawianka and Gwardia Warsaw, were Legia's main league rivals, but since 2013 none of them competes in Ekstraklasa.
+One of their biggest rivals is also Lech Poznań with whom they contest the "Derby of Poland".